rjseymour66/rjseymour66.github.io/content/en/docs/networking/subnet-nat.md

 - provided addresses in a block size
 - For example: `192.168.10.32/28`
   - `/XX` is the number of bits turned on (`1`).
 So `28` is the network
-  - Most available is `/30` because you need to keep at least 2 bits for host bits
+  - Most available is `/30` because you need to keep at least 2 bits for network and broadcast addresses
   - So `255.0.0.0` is a a `/8` because all bits in the first octet are on

 ### All subnets and CIDR vals